Application Runners

 Audit

-The Activities section provides detailed visibility into all changes made to the selected app runner.
-This section mimics the functionality available in the global Audit → Activities menu, but is scoped specifically to the selected app runner.
+TIP: This section mimics the functionality available in the global Audit → Activities menu, but is scoped specifically to the selected application runner.

 JSON Editor